-Conversely pure backstepping controller is a highquality nonlinear controller; it has an important problem; nonlinear equivalent dynamic formulation in uncertain dynamic parameter and partly uncertain system.
-Backstepping controller is a nonlinear controller but it has a challenge in stability and robustness in presence of uncertainty and external disturbance.
-Based on literature backstepping dynamic formulation is written by;
+Conversely pure computed torque controller is a highquality nonlinear controller; it has an important problem; nonlinear equivalent dynamic formulation in uncertain dynamic parameter.
+Computed torque controller is a nonlinear controller but it has a challenge in stability and robustness especially in presence of uncertainty and disturbance.
+Based on literature CTC formulation is written by;

-$$\tau = (\ddot{e} + (K_1 \times K_2)\dot{e} + (K_1 + K_2)e) + N(q, \dot{q})$$ (34)

-The main challenge in this research is the role of nonlinearity term in presence of uncertainty.
+$$\tau = H(q)(\ddot{q}d + K_v \dot{e} + K_n e) + N(q, \dot{q}) \tag{23}$$ nonlinearity term in presence of uncertainty.
 To solve this main challenge artificial intelligence based controller is introduce.
 This type of controller is intelligent therefore design a dynamic of system based on experience knowledge is done by this method.
 One of the main artificial intelligence techniques is fuzzy logic theory.
 In this theory the behavior and dynamic of controller is defined by rule base.
 However defined and number of rule base play important role to design high quality controller but system has limitation to the number of rule base to implementation and the speed of response.
 Based on literature PID controller can reduce or eliminate the steady state error and design stable controller.
 But this type of controller has three types of inputs; proportional part, integral part and derivative part.
 To design PID like fuzzy controller and if any input is described with seven linguistic values, and any rule has three conditions we will need $7 \times 7 \times 7 = 343$ rules.
 It is too much work to write 343 rules, the speed of system is too low and design embedded controller based on FPGA or CPLD is very difficult.
-Based on (9) the PID controller has three inputs and three coefficients.
-In PD like fuzzy controller error plus change of error is the input, and if any input is described with seven linguistic values, and any rule has two conditions we will need 7 \times 7= 49 rules.
-Table 1 shows the rule table of PD like fuzzy controller based on seven linguistic variables for each input and totally 49 rules.
+In PD like fuzzy controller error and change of error are the inputs and if any input is described with seven linguistic values, and any rule has two conditions we will need $7 \times 7 = 49$ rules.
+Table 1 shows the rule table of PD like fuzzy controller based on seven linguistic variables for any inputs and totally 49 rules.